betrcode/shortURL/README.md

 * Receive a request for the short URL and redirect to the long URL.

 # Requirements
-* Java 8
+* Java 11
 * MongoDB

 # How to
 * Build: `mvn install`
-* Start MongoDB: `docker run --name shorturl-mongo -d mongo:latest -p `
+* Start MongoDB: `docker run -p 27017:27017 --name shorturl-mongo mongo:latest`
 * Run packaged application: `java -jar target/shortURL-0.0.1-SNAPSHOT.jar`
 * Or run using foreman: `foreman run web`
 * Access application: http://localhost:8080/